 Martinique on Macrossan

 This is just the start of what I hope will be an extensive look at, and unbiased review of, the accommodation options in Port Douglas.
-We’re looking forward to being back in Port next year for another slice of tropical life and sampling the best hotels in Port Douglas to share with you here.
+We’re loving being back in Port Douglas this year, enjoying tropical life, and sampling the best hotels, food, and accommodation, and activities in Port Douglas, to share with you here.